Nullim/notes-crud/README.md

 ## Getting Started
 Before running the app, you need:

--to set up the database configuration
+- to set up the database configuration

--have node and npm installed
+- have node and npm installed

 1. Clone this repository to your local machine.
 2. Modify the `backend/src/database/dbConfig.js` file with the following content: